High-Quality Prescription Lenses

 Progressive lenses: Progressive lenses provide a smooth transition from distance through mid to near vision.
 Progressive lenses give you the most natural vision correction at all distances.
 With progressive lenses, you can look up to see clear across a room and far in the distance.

 Plastic: Plastic lenses are a good "basic lens" for entry level prescriptions (below -2 diopters).
-It is inherently more scratch insistent than Poly, and are also better for tinting.
+It is inherently more scratch resistant than Poly, and are also better for tinting.

 HI-Index Lenses: Hi-Index lenses are thinner and lighter than regular plastic lenses.
 Their slim appearance reduces the magnified "bug-eye" look that conventional lenses cause in strong farsighted prescriptions.